© Tom Humpage

 Paragliding

 If you’ve never tried paragliding before then Les Arcs is a great place to learn how to fly.
-Known as “parapenting” in France & Switzerland, there are a great number of clubs and organisations in the area whose sole purpose is give you the experience of flying.
-From the heights of the mountain tops you can glide down to the bottom of the valley on a tandem paraglider controlled by the instructor.
-He manoeuvres the parachute while the passenger enjoys the ride and fantastic views.
-Top tip: go on a sunny, warm day when the thermals will keep you airborne for longer.
+Known as “parapenting” in France and Switzerland, there are a great number of clubs and organisations in the area whose sole purpose is give you the experience of flying.
+From the heights of the mountain tops you can glide down to the bottom of the valley on a tandem paraglider controlled by the instructor who manoeuvres the parachute whilst you, the passenger, enjoys the ride and fantastic views.

 Golf in Les Arcs